 Low amniotic fluid can cause various health problems in your fetus affecting your baby’s development.
 This condition can also increase your chances of pregnancy and birthing complications.
 Low amniotic fluid can also be an indicator of an underlying condition.

 Low amniotic fluid symptoms are more prevalent during the last trimester of pregnancy.
 It is not always possible to identify when you may have low amniotic fluid.
-Your healthcare provider may suspect that you may have this condition based on the following low amniotic fluid symptoms include:
+Your Low Amniotic Fluid Doctor may suspect that you may have this condition based on the following low amniotic fluid symptoms include:

 Based on these symptoms, your healthcare provider may order an ultrasound scan to measure your amniotic fluid index (AFI).